Reviews You Can Rely On

 Credit: Jenna Ammerman

 Are you searching for the best mountain bike shorts?
-We purchased 15 of the most compelling options on the market for this comparative analysis.
-We spent countless hours in the saddle riding everything from mega cross-country loops to lift-served bike park laps and everything in between.
+We purchased 17 of the most compelling options on the market for this comparative analysis.
+Since 2015, we have tested over 46 different mountain bike shorts.
+In this update, we spent hundreds of hours in the saddle riding everything from mega cross-country loops to lift-served bike park laps and everything in between.
 We rode a huge range of terrain and weather conditions while scrutinizing every aspect of design and performance.
 We kept ultra-detailed notes, nitpicked the smallest details, and scored each pair of shorts on predetermined performance metrics to help you find the best mountain bike shorts for your riding style and budget.

-While most shorts are available in both men's and women's versions, they don't always perform exactly the same for both men and women.
+While many shorts are available in both men's and women's versions, they don't always perform the same for both genders.
 Not to worry, we performed in-depth testing by female reviewers in our women's mountain bike shorts review.
-If you are indecisive about your bike gear, we've got recommendations to complete your cycling setup, covering our favorite bike gear including half-shell helmets and the best mountain bike shoes.

 Compare at 2 sellers